 MacOS screen recorder

-Introduced with the new developer beta of MacOS Mojave (available for all users later this year) you can now record video of your screen as well as take screenshots with MacOS’ own screen capture tool.
+Introduced with the new developer beta of MacOS Mojave (available for all users on September 24) is a new feature allowing you to record video of your screen as well as take screenshots with the MacOS screen capture tool.
 If you’re running the latest version of MacOS, here’s how to do it.

 Step 1: Press “Command” + “Shift” + “5” to bring up the screenshot toolbar.